Air Fryer Maple Glazed Ham

 How to Make Air Fryer Ham

-Make the glaze: In a saucepan, stir together the maple syrup, Dijon mustard, and brown sugar, bring it to a bubble over medium heat.
+- Make the glaze: In a saucepan, stir together the maple syrup, Dijon mustard, and brown sugar.
+Bring it to a gentle boil over medium heat.
 Simmer for a few minutes.

-Cook and serve: Air fry at 300°F for 35-40 minutes.
-Remove ham from the air fryer and spoon the remaining glaze over the top or serve on the side.
+- Cook and serve: Air fry at 300°F for 35-40 minutes.
+Remove the ham from the air fryer and spoon the remaining glaze over the top or serve on the side.

 Make it a Meal